programming-notes/active-record-intro-objects-challenge/README.md

 - Judge 2 rated Dog 2, but the cuteness and coolness scored were reversed.
 Coolness was entered as a 10, and cuteness was entered as an 8.
 These need to be reversed.
 Find the rating for Judge 2 and Dog 2 and update the cuteness and coolness ratings.

+### Conclusion
+In this challenge, we've discussed Active Record model attributes, which are more or less the values in the database.
+These attributes are the state of our objects—similar to instance variables in our plain Ruby objects.
+We've explored both how to get and set these values using the Active Record generated getter and setter methods as well as other methods (e.g., `#update_attributes`).
+Most of the behaviors for Active Record models is centered around their attributes, so we need to be sure we understand how columns in a database table translate to behaviors in our objects.

+We've previously looked at how to create new records in the database and read records from the database.
+In this challenge, we've now addressed updating and deleting records in our database.
+Create, read, update, and delete (CRUD).
+These are the four basic functions for persisting data in a database, and they will form the backbone of our applications as we move forward through Dev Bootcamp.
+While these might still be somewhat new to us, we'll continue to build familiarity with them.